Scain3/sew_me_capstone/README.md

 **Database Schema**
 **Frontend Routes**
   - "/"
+    This is the link to the Home Landing Page.
+This page has instructions about the steps to create a tailor made item.
+First add a pattern to tailor made state then second the fabric.

   - "/search"
+    This is the link that displays after clicking the search button.

   - "/patterns/:id"
+    This is the link to the pattern description for a single pattern.

   - "/fabrics/:id"
+    This is the link to the fabric description for a single fabric.

   - "/tailor"
+    This is the link to create a tailored outfit.
+It is reached when first clicking on the tailor this        button for a pattern and then searching and clicking the tailor this button for a fabric.

   - "/cart"
+    This is the link to the Shopping Cart Landing page.

   - "/coat"
+    This is the link to the coat category query.

   - "/dress"
+    This is the link to the dress category query.

   - "/jacket"
+    This is the link to the jacket category query.

   - "/jumper"
+    This is the link to the jumper category query.

   - "/pants"
+    This is the link to the pants category query.

   - "/shirt"
+    This is the link to the shirt category query.

   - "/skirt"
+    This is the link to the skirt category query.

   - "/suit"
+    This is the link to the suit category query.

   - "/FAQ"
+    This is the link to my About Me FAQ page.
+Please look to learn a little about me as a developer and link to my linked-in, github, and angellist.

 **API Routes**
 **Redux store**